Higher Education

 [Workshop Details]

-Student Leader and Ally Activation: The need for transgender awareness on our campuses is great, but what are you going to do about it?
+How to be a Trans Ally: Student Leader and Ally Activation: The need for transgender awareness on our campuses is great, but what are you going to do about it?
 This highly interactive 2-4 hour session is designed for students at all levels of personal awareness on transgender student issues, current and upcoming student leaders, who look to be equipped with an understanding of language, concepts and issues; specific campus needs and how to address them; what it means to be an "ally"; resources and skills to educate and strategize the campus on transgender issues; and more.

 Back to College Trainings